Is Influencer Marketing Still Effective in 2026? — What 5,685 Collaborations Reveal

 A. It depends on the goal.
 DB Insurance strengthened brand association through a long-term package with Hanmunchul TV, while Speak secured broad reach with 63 different creators.
 Ajeongdang combined both strategies — 62 creators and 141 videos — achieving the highest average views at 424K.

-Data source: Dhesy platform analysis (Q1 2026) External sources: Fortune Business Insights, BAT 2026 Influencer Marketing Trends, Shopify Micro-Influencer Strategy Last updated: 2026-03-18
+Methodology: Based on Dhesy platform data covering 3,600+ brands and 64,000 collaboration videos.
+Data source: Dhesy platform analysis (Q1 2026) External sources: Fortune Business Insights, BAT 2026 Influencer Marketing Trends, Shopify Micro-Influencer Strategy Last updated: 2026-03-23